 Each IMSI number has two parts.
 The initial part is comprised of six digits in the North American standard and five digits in the European standard.
 It identifies the subscriber’s GSM network operator in a specific country.
 The second part is allocated by the network operator to uniquely identify the subscriber.

-The IMSI is an important part of the Home Location Register (HLR) lookup process as it is used to identify to which network a mobile number belongs to.
-This is why the process is sometimes called IMSI Lookup in addition to HLR Lookup or Number Lookup.
+The IMSI is an important part of the Home Location Register (HLR) lookup process as it is used to identify which network a mobile number belongs to.
+The process is sometimes called IMSI Lookup or Number Lookup.